A note on fall colorings of Kneser graphs

 \section{Abstract}

-A fall $k$-coloring of a graph $G$ is a proper $k$-coloring of $G$ such that each vertex of $G$ sees all $k$ colors on its closed neighborhood.
-In this note, we characterize all fall colorings of Kneser graphs of type $KG(n,2)$ for $n\geq2$ and study some fall colorings of $KG(n,m)$ in some special cases and introduce some bounds for fall colorings of Kneser graphs.\\
+A fall coloring of a graph $G$ is a proper coloring of $G$ with $k$ colors such that each vertex sees all $k$ colors on its closed neighborhood.
+In this short note, we characterize all fall colorings of Kneser graphs of type $KG(n,2)$. \\